What is Pelvic Congestion Syndrome?

 Pelvic Congestion Syndrome can be difficult to diagnose.
 In fact, women may suffer from pelvic congestion for years before being diagnosed.

-Have you had chronic pelvic pain consistently for more than 6 months?
-If so, you could be suffering from Pelvic Congestion Syndrome.
+One of the most common signs of pelvic congestion syndrome is chronic pelvic pain.
+If you’ve had chronic pelvic pain consistently for more than 6 months, then you could be suffering from PCS.

 - Dull, aching pain in the lower abdomen and lower back